Tree-based boosting with functional data: Introduction

 To estimate more complex regression functions, some proposals studied multi-index models:

 where $p$ is the number of indices and $r: \mathbb{R}^p \rightarrow \mathbb{R}$ is an unknown smooth function. \cite{amato2006dimension} proposed an extension of minimum average variance estimation to functional data.
 Their method requires a $p$-dimensional kernel smoother to estimate $r$, which depends on a computationally expensive procedure to select $p$ bandwidths and needs a large sample size to obtain a stable estimator when $p$ is large.
-A few other proposals were derived from sliced inverse regression \citep{li1991sliced}, including functional sliced inverse regression \citep{ferre2003functional}, functional k-means inverse regression \citep{wang2014functional}, and functional sliced average variance estimation \citep{lian2014series}.
+Other proposals were derived from sliced inverse regression \citep{li1991sliced}, including functional sliced inverse regression \citep{ferre2003functional}, functional k-means inverse regression \citep{wang2014functional}, and functional sliced average variance estimation \citep{lian2014series}.
 These methods avoid $p$-dimensional smoothing but require more restrictive assumptions on the distribution of $X$.

-Another group of methods approximates $F$ in \eqref{eq:multi} with a finite sum of single index terms:
+Another approach uses a finite sums of single index terms:

-This additive approximation is attractive since each component can be estimated by a single dimensional smoother that can be computed efficiently. \cite{chen2011single} and \cite{ferraty2013functional} proposed iterative algorithms that estimate the $r_j$'s sequentially with kernel estimators, fitting one per iteration while keeping the previous ones fixed.
-For non-Gaussian responses, \cite{james2005functional} considered a generalized functional index model with a known link function and estimated the $r_j$'s with spline smoothers.
+This additive approximation is attractive since each component can be efficiently computed using a single dimensional smoother. \cite{chen2011single} and \cite{ferraty2013functional} proposed iterative algorithms that compute the $\hat{r}_j$'s sequentially with kernel estimators, fitting one per iteration while keeping the previous ones fixed.
+For non-Gaussian responses, \cite{james2005functional} considered a generalized functional regression method with a known link function and fitted the $\hat{r}_j$'s with spline smoothers.

 In this article, we propose a new way to estimate the regression function using a boosting algorithm.
+We assume a nonparametric $F$ and approximate it with an additive multi-index estimator.
 There exist other proposals that developed boosting-type algorithms for functional data, but they either apply to tasks different from ours (e.g. identifying the most predictive design points), or do not consider multi-index estimators \citep{ferraty2010most, tutz2010feature, fan2015functional, ferraty2009additive,chen2011single, ferraty2013functional,greven2017general}.
 Compared to these proposals, our approach fits more ``closely" into a boosting framework by minimizing a loss function with a gradient descent-like procedure and applying regularization via shrinkage and early stopping.